Skip to Content

 If you like this drunken chicken, you may want to try other similar recipes on this blog.
 Here are some of my suggestions:

-Soy sauce chicken – You can make o it without alcohol, and is a quick and easy dish that required minimum effort.
+• Soy sauce chicken is a quick and easy dish requiring minimum effort.
 It is full of the flavor of soy sauce and a myriad of Chinese herbs.
 Best to serve with steamed rice.

-Bang Bang chicken – This is another appetizer that you may want to try.
+• Bang Bang chicken is another appetizer you may want to try.
 It is prepared with boneless shredded chicken.

-Lemongrass chicken – A Vietnamese style dish prepared with lemongrass and debone chicken thigh.
-Try this if you are bored with only using salt and pepper for seasoning the meat always.
+• Lemongrass chicken – A Vietnamese-style dish prepared with lemongrass and debone chicken thighs.
+Try this if you are bored with only using salt and pepper to season the meat.

 Kevin Chen